microsoft/TypeScript/dev.md

 //
 function createTypeReference(target: GenericType, typeArguments: readonly Type[] | undefined): TypeReference
     - this function would try get cached value(key is calculated through typeArguments' ids) from `target.instantiations`, if not create and cache a `TypeReference` type, set its property `resolvedTypeArguments` as `typeArguments` and property `target` as `target`(from function parameters).

+## Need final decision from Core Team
+1. TypeArguments need a flag or boolean to mark itself.
+For a generic type could be valid typeargument for now, we should not check whether it has typearguments for now.
+So, where to add the flag, which type should have this flag.